 The question is why annual performance process are so bad.
 Arguments to abolish annual performance reviews, that are often mentioned, are:

-- Conducting annual performance reviews takes up too much time
+- Conducting annual performance reviews take up too much time

 - Annual performance reviews are not a guarantee for equal treatment